exnx/footprints/README.md

 flags:
 run_dir:  path to the successful run to collect frames.

 description:  this will search for directories with frames and create videos.
-It will make videos for color, depth, masks, masked frames.
+It will make videos for color, depth, masks, masked frames in the directory of the run (no need to pass output dir).